 Of these, only 7,724 are commercial pilots and another 11,316 are private pilots.

-How Many Pilots Are in the Air Force?
+Number of Pilots in the Air Force

 The United States has 14,000 active duty pilots, with many more non-active pilots.